 The approximate shelf life at a glance:

-- Unopened cheese blocks packed with brinelast for about 2 weeks – 1 month after the best before date.
+- Unopened cheese blocks packed with brine last for about two weeks to one month after the best-before date.

-- Opened packages of cheese blocks and crumbled cheese retain their freshness for 1 month if the cheese is in brine.
+- Opened packages of cheese blocks and crumbled cheese retain their freshness for one month if the cheese is in brine.

 - If you wrap the cheese or put it in airtight containers without brine, it can remain fresh for 5 – 7 days.